Pierre Turgeon: Early years

 Turgeon was a member of Canada's team that was involved in the "Punch-up in Piestany", a bench-clearing brawl between Canada and the Soviet Union during the final game of the 1987 World Junior Ice Hockey Championships in Piešťany, Czechoslovakia (now Slovakia) on January 4, 1987.
 He was the only Canadian who did not initially leave the bench until Canadian head coach Bert Templeton convinced him to go on the ice.
-Regarding not leaving the bench, Turgeon stated in 2017: "that wasn't my job.
-I didn't have to fight."
-Many of their teammates never forgave Turgeon for failing to defend his teammates.
+Many of his teammates never forgave Turgeon for failing to defend his teammates.
 In the words of Everett Sanipass: "I'm looking for someone to help (Stéphane) Roy out and I look over at the bench.
 There's this dog Turgeon, just sitting there, with his head down.
 He wouldn't get his ass off the bench ... just sitting there when everyone's off the Soviet bench and at least one of our guys is in real trouble getting double-teamed."
+Regarding not leaving the bench, Turgeon stated in 2017: "that wasn't my job.
+I didn't have to fight."
+Two other players for Canada in forward Steve Nemeth and goalie Jimmy Waite also did not throw a punch.